Flexible home living

 Kids' bedrooms

 Parents go for the retro favourite beloved by kids, bunk beds, to make way for desks and play zones.
 Or mid-sleepers, with desks and seating areas underneath.
-Options with desks, chairs and storage give little one's additional space to relax and play.
+Options with desks, chairs and storage give little ones additional space to relax and play.

 Hallway